 Temperature and Humidity

 In the wild, The Ornamental Baboon Tarantula lives in a tropical climate.
-Temperatures in her natural habitat range from 81°F to 86°F. In captivity, ideal temperatures for the OBT are between 76°F and 83°F and humidity from 60% to 70%.
+Temperatures in her natural habitat range from 81°F to 86°F. In captivity, ideal temperatures for this species are between 76°F and 83°F and humidity from 60% to 70%.

-It’s also important to ensure that there is enough ventilation in the enclosure.
+It’s also important to ensure that there is enough ventilation in the enclosure to prevent mold and bacterial growth.

 The Ornamental Baboon Tarantula spends most of its time in high places, so the substrate isn’t as important for them as for terrestrial species.